 The retention rate gives you info on how many users return to your app after opening it once.
 It is highly important as a good retention rate will give you more business.
-However, there has been a very bad retention rate for most of the apps (definitely not built by Amplework).
+However, there has been a very bad retention rate for most of the apps.
 As the number of apps has been increased drastically, the retention rate has been decreased.
 You should check the retention rate of your app either daily, weekly or on a monthly basis.
 It will help you know why the users are not returning to your app.
 It will also give you info about which marketing strategy or campaign is fruitful for you.
 For improving retention, you need to focus on engaging user experience rather than just focusing on a slew of features.

 App Churn Rate